Skip to main content

 To create a custom component block, complete the following steps:

-1. On Component Library, click Add Component > Custom Template
+1. On Component Library, click Add Component > Components > Custom Template.

 3. Modify the Slug field as needed.
 Note that the slug cannot be changed once the template is saved.